gemc/docs/webPage/source/index.rst

 Simulations are application independent
 =======================================

-Once the user defined setup is loaded, it is translated in geant4.
+Once the user defined setup is loaded, gemc translates it in geant4.
 This includes:

 - geometry
 - materials